UNIVERSITY OF WISCONSIN River Falls

 For more information on Hepatitis B and the vaccine, please check out the Centers for Disease Control's (CDC) web page or the Hepatitis B Foundation web page by clicking here.
 Vaccinations are also available through the Vibrant Health Family Clinic in River Falls.
 Call 425-6701 to make an appointment.
 These services are not covered under Student Health Services.

 Anyone exposed to tuberculosis (TB) or showing symptoms of TB should see a health care provider for evaluation and possible TB testing.
 TB tests are generally not needed for people with a low risk of infection with TB bacteria.
 The United States Public Health Service and the Centers for Disease Control and Prevention recommend that TB testing be performed on all individuals who may be at increased risk of TB as indicated below (CDC April 2012).

 Certain people should be tested for TB bacteria because they are more likely to get TB disease, including:

-Tuberculosis skin testing (Mantoux tuberculin skin testing) is covered by Student Health Services for students at the River Falls Medical Clinic.
-Students may call the Vibrant Health Family Clinics in River Falls (formerly River Falls Medical Clinic) at 715-425-6701 to schedule a time for testing (and the test will need to be read at the Vibrant Health Family Clinics in River Falls 48-72 hours later).
+Tuberculosis skin testing (Mantoux tuberculin skin testing) is covered by Student Health Services for students at Vibrant Health Family Clinic in River Falls.
+Students may call 715-425-6701 to schedule a time for testing (and the test will need to be read at the Vibrant Health Family Clinic in River Falls 48-72 hours later).